Skip to Content

 It is believed that rubbing the foot of John’s statue will bring you good luck.

-You never know, it’s worth a try during your time in Prague’s Old Town!
+You never know; it’s worth a try during your time in Prague’s Old Town!

 Pro Tip: Be sure to visit the Charles Bridge early in the morning or late in the evening.
-Not only are there less people, but this is a great time to see Prague Castle in the perfect light.
+Not only are there fewer people, but this is a great time to see Prague Castle in the perfect light.

 Spread the Love!
 Please Share On Social Media!